 It must be noted that hair loss does not follow a specific blueprint as individuals experience hair loss at different rates in contrasting areas.
-That being said, for a large proportion of the population, male pattern baldness can progress in visible steps.
+That being said, for a large proportion of the population, male pattern baldness can progress in some patterned visible steps.

 What to look out for

 It is not uncommon for one’s receding hairline to appear uneven at first, over time this will develop into a distinct M shape.
 Following on from this, other areas of the head begin to bald, usually the top or back of the head in the crown.
 Over time, these areas will merge, leaving a distinct horse shoe shape around the side and back of the head, not too dissimilar to Friar Tuck from Robinhood.
 This is the end stage of male pattern baldness and is categorised as a level 7 on the Norwood scale.

 Another commonly associated hair loss formation is that of a ‘widow’s peak’ which appears in a V-shape formation across the forehead.
 In this instance, hair has begun to thin and recede above the temples, causing a distinct V-shape around a central tuft or forelock.